 |More Jobs:||View all jobs for this company.|

-|Location:||Grande Prairie Alberta Canada|
+|Location:||Edmonton Alberta Canada|

 |Job Desc:||The STARS pilot is an integral member of the Aviation team.
-The STARS pilot safely and effectively pilots STARS aircraft and is an active member of the STARS Operational team.|
+The STARS pilot safely and effectively pilots STARS aircraft and is an active member of the STARS operational team.

 You are a professional helicopter pilot who thrives in a highly engaging team-based environment with excellent communications and organizational skills.
-Qualified applicants for this role have a minimum of 3000 hours of helicopter experience, 300 hours multi-engine and 300 hours night/IFR combined experience.
+Qualified applicants for this role have a minimum of 2000 hours of helicopter experience, 100 hours multi-engine and 100 hours night/IFR combined experience.
 A helicopter Airline Transport Licence, a Group 4 Instrument and Helicopter Night Ratings are required.
 The position requires the applicant to work a schedule of day and night shifts to make our 24/7/365 patient care mission possible.